pslatx/pslatx.github.io/section_txt_to_html_converter/readme.txt

 As the final commit of each PR to convert a class pdf to html,
     1. open a cmd terminal into the repo root directory, then run `staticrypt index-unrestricted.html -p pslatx`, this will create a directory called encrypted which will now have a index-unrestricted.html file.
-    2. Copy/paste the value of the staticcryptConfig variable from encrypted/index-unrestricted.html into the value of the same variable in ./index.html
+    2. Copy/paste the value of the staticryptConfig variable from encrypted/index-unrestricted.html into the value of the same variable in ./index.html